50 years ago today, the internet was born in Room 3420

 Taylor hated the fact that he had to have separate terminals—each with its own leased communication line—to connect with various remote research computers.
 His office was full of Teletypes.

-“I said, “Oh Man!,” it’s obvious what to do: If you have these three terminals, there ought to be one terminal that goes anywhere you want to go,” Taylor told the New York Times’ John Markoff in 1999.
+“I said, oh, man, it’s obvious what to do.
+If you have these three terminals, there ought to be one terminal that goes anywhere you want to go,” Taylor told the New York Times’s John Markoff in 1999.
 “That idea is the ARPANET.”

 Taylor had an even more practical reason to crave a network.
 He was regularly getting requests from researchers around the country for funds to buy bigger and better mainframe computers.
 He knew that much of the computing power the government was funding was being wasted, explains Kleinrock.
 When a researcher maxed out system resources at SRIin California, for example, another mainframe at MIT might be sitting idle, perhaps after regular business hours on the East Coast.

 Or it might be that a mainframe at one site contained some software that might be useful in other places, such as the pioneering ARPA-funded graphics software developed at the University of Utah.
-Without a network, “if I’m here at UCLA and I want to do graphics, I’m going to go ‘ARPA, please buy me that machine so I can have it too,'” says Kleinrock.
+Without a network, “if I’m here at UCLA and I want to do graphics, I’m going to go to ARPA—please buy me that machine so I can have it too,'” says Kleinrock.
 “Everybody wanted everything.”
 By 1966 ARPA had grown weary of such requests.

 The problem was that all those computers spoke different languages.
 Back at the Pentagon, Taylor’s computer scientists explained that all those research computers were running different code sets.
 There was no common networking language, or protocol, by which computers located far away from each other could connect to share content or resources.